gabors-data-analysis/gabors-data-analysis.github.io/_pages/readings.md

 ### Books related to decison-making with data

 * Daniel Kahneman,[ Thinking fast and slow (2011)](https://www.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman/dp/0374533555/) *A great book summarizing a live's resarch of the economics Nobel-winner psychologist.*
-* Stefan Szymanski [Money and Soccer ](https://www.bookdepository.com/Money-Soccer-Soccernomics-Guide-Stefan-Szymanski/9781568584768?ref=pd_detail_1_sims_b_v2p_1)and Simon Kuper and Stefan Szymanski [Socceronomics](https://www.bookdepository.com/Soccernomics-2018-World-Cup-Edition-Simon-Kuper/9781568587516?ref=pd_detail_1_sims_b_p2p_1) *Two great books on understanding football via data.*
 * Michael Pollan (2008): [In defense of food)](https://www.bookdepository.com/Defense-Food-Michael-Pollan/9780143114963)  *A great book from an investigative journalist on what we should eat and why, with a very good description of what nutrition research can and cannot uncover using observational data.*
-* Michael Lewis[ Moneyball](https://www.amazon.com/Moneyball-Art-Winning-Unfair-Game/dp/0393324818) *Super famous book on how finding mispriced players can give an edge is baseball.*
 * Andrew Leigh: [ Randomistas: How Radical Researchers Are Changing Our World](https://www.amazon.co.uk/Randomistas-Radical-Researchers-Changing-World/dp/0300236123/ref=asap_bc?ie=UTF8) *Interesting review on experiments in business, as well as government.
 From an academic/politician.*
 * Michael Luca and Max H. Bazerman (2020) [The Power of Experiments: Decision Making in a Data-Driven World](https://mitpress.mit.edu/books/power-experiments) New dawn of experiments using large datasets with a focus on testing at businesses such as Airbnb or Uber.
 * Carl Bergstrom Jevin West [Calling-bullshit](https://www.penguinrandomhouse.com/books/563882/calling-bullshit-by-carl-t-bergstrom-and-jevin-d-west/)  A fantastic book based on a very famours [course](https://www.callingbullshit.org/) will help you see through deception by statistics.

+### Sports and data
+* Stefan Szymanski [Money and Soccer ](https://www.bookdepository.com/Money-Soccer-Soccernomics-Guide-Stefan-Szymanski/9781568584768?ref=pd_detail_1_sims_b_v2p_1)and Simon Kuper and Stefan Szymanski [Socceronomics](https://www.bookdepository.com/Soccernomics-2018-World-Cup-Edition-Simon-Kuper/9781568587516?ref=pd_detail_1_sims_b_p2p_1) *Two great books on understanding football via data.*
+* Michael Lewis[ Moneyball](https://www.amazon.com/Moneyball-Art-Winning-Unfair-Game/dp/0393324818) *Super famous book on how finding mispriced players can give an edge is baseball.*
+* Chris Anderson and David Sally (2013) [The Numbers Game: Why Everything You Know About Soccer Is Wrong](https://www.bookdepository.com/The-Numbers-Game-Chris-Anderson/9780143124566) *I just realized on of the chapters inspired a case study in our book.
+If you know which one, DM me, and we'll get a drink sometime.*

-## Intro Data Science / statistics books
+### Intro Data Science / statistics books
 * Roger Peng and Elizabeth Matsui [The Art of Data Science](https://bookdown.org/rdpeng/artofdatascience/) Intro review on the steps of analyzing data.
 * David Spiegelhalter [The Art of Statistics ](https://www.amazon.com/dp/B07HQDJD99/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1) *A great review of some key statistics concept from a great statitsician.
 A very nice introduction to any data, stats or metrics course* [Recommended]